 In between, we have the obligatory pre-code shot of a woman putting on her stockings.
 Here, it’s Bette Davis.

-Meanwhile, Vivian has continued her fall from grace.
-Michael turns out to be a gambler and the two are now desperate for money to feed their habits.
-Vivian, waiting outside the same uptown apartment building she used to call home, begs Mary for money.
+Meanwhile, Vivian continues her fall from grace.
+Michael harbors a gambling problem, and their combined addictions have left the pair desperate for money to feed their habits.
+Vivian, waiting outside the same uptown apartment building she once called home, begs Mary for money.
 After they burn through that, Michael tries extorting Robert.
-When that doesn’t work, Michael kidnap’s Robert’s son.
+When that fails, Michael kidnaps Robert’s son.

-It’s a lot of plot for 63 minutes.
-This is a good thing.
-Things move so fast we’re not given much time to consider the insanity.
-And make no mistake, this movie is nuts.
+It’s a lot of plot for sixty-three minutes.
+Things move so fast we’re not given much time to ponder the insanity.
 Vivian’s fall from society lady to street-corner junkie plays like a caricature.
+Granted, her son’s incessant whining might drive anyone to drink.
 Mary wastes her school years getting into trouble and ends up a society darling.
 Vivian spends her life doing what’s expected of her and sees her world collapse the first time she steps out of line.
 And Ruth, poor Ruth.
-She works, head down, as hard as she can, only to end up working for Mary.
+She toils away only to end up working for Mary.
 How’s that for a mixed message?